st3rbenn/rim_back/README.md

 the goal of this project was to learn how to create an api using MySQL, Node.JS, Express, Sequelize and JWT.

 ## How to install and run The API
-First you need to clone this project running this command :
+First you need to clone the project running this command :

     git clone https://github.com/st3rbenn/rim_back